FDio/vpp/extras/hs-test/README.rst

 Assumed are two docker containers, each with its own VPP instance running.
 One VPP then pings the other.
 This can be put in file ``extras/hs-test/my_test.go`` and run with command ``make test TEST=MyTest``.

+To add a multi-worker test, name it ``[name]MTTest``.
+Doing this, the framework will allocate 3 CPUs to a VPP container, no matter what ``CPUS`` is set to.
+Only a single multi-worker VPP container is supported for now.
+Please register multi-worker tests as Solo tests to avoid reusing the same cores when running in parallel.

 ::

         package main